Unveiling the Benefits of Social Support for Mental Health and Brain Function

 A diverse and inclusive workplace encourages open dialogue and mutual respect among staff members, which builds strong interpersonal relationships.

-These ties foster peer support networks that can help individuals navigate through challenging situations or periods of high pressure at work.
+These ties foster peer support networks that can help individuals navigate through challenging situations or periods of high at work.

 Moreover, social support at work helps generate resilience against mental health issues such as anxiety or depression.